Last Updated on March 4, 2023 by ellen

-The best way to clean a rabbit’s cage is to remove all of the rabbit bedding and wash the cage with warm water and mild soap.
+The best way to clean a rabbit’s cage is to remove all of the bunny rabbit bedding and wash the cage with warm water and mild soap.
 You can also use a diluted vinegar solution to disinfect the cage.

 Ensure you rinse the cage thoroughly to remove all traces of soap or vinegar.
 Allow the cage to air dry completely before adding clean rabbit bedding to your rabbit’s habitat.

 How often should you clean a rabbit’s cage?